 Baking the cheese covered ciabatta

 - Place the ciabatta into the top of the preheated oven and bake for 15 – 20 minutes.
-The bread is baked when it is golden and crusty and the cheese is meltingly bubbly on top.
+When it turns golden and crusty and the cheese is meltingly bubbly on top it is done!

 - While the ciabatta is baking pour yourself a long, cool glass of your favourite drink!

 - As soon as the ciabatta is baked remove from the oven.
-Also scoop any melted cheese that has escaped from the bread back on top.
+And scoop any melted cheese that has escaped from the bread back on top.

 Because I love cheese, especially when it is melted, I could probably eat this everyday.
 I prefer savoury over sweet anyday.
 Especially when it has the salty kick of olives.

 Finally to serve, place on to a wooden board and slice the ciabatta across, dividing each half into 5 or 6 pieces.
-Pass around to delighted guests.
+And enjoy the reaction as you pass these around to your guests.

-The topping can be made one day ahead and kept in a sealed container in the fridge.
-Once baked the bread should be on the same day.
+Especially handy, you can make the topping one day ahead and keep in a sealed container in the fridge.

 If you have enjoyed this recipe for Baked Cheese Olive Ciabatta Bread you may also enjoy these:

-While baking from scratch is something I enjoy, quick easy recipes, or in some cases assemblies, are essential to have on hand.
-Whether we are rushed off our feet with the busyness of life, or the opposite, too hot or tired to contemplate ‘cooking’, we all need a stash of no fail, easy recipes.
-As soon as they are assembled and baked, we can breath a collective sigh of relief, take a deep breath and enjoy our time together.
+While baking from scratch is something I enjoy, quick easy recipes are also an essential to have..
+Whether we are rushing around with the busyness of life, or the opposite, too hot or tired to contemplate ‘cooking’, we all need a stash of no fail, easy recipes.
+After assembling and baking, we can breath a collective sigh of relief, take a deep breath and enjoy our time together.

 So, whatever you are making, baking or even assembling in your kitchens, remember to have fun.
 Because food tastes better when shared and the hostess is relaxed!